pizzajsdev/preact-ssr-fastify-vite/README.md

 - **Preact instead of React** – Preact offers a smaller footprint while maintaining a similar API.
 Server rendering is handled via `preact-render-to-string`.
 - **Fastify over Express** – Fastify is chosen for performance and its plugin system.
-Integrating the Vite dev server requires a middleware plugin (`@fastify/middie`) to attach connect-style middlewares.
+Dev uses a Vite middleware plugin instead of mounting Vite on Fastify; prod uses Fastify.
 - **File‑based routing** – Simplifies adding pages: any `.tsx`/`.ts` file in `app/routes` becomes a route.
 The router supports dynamic segments and wildcard routes.
 - **Environment API** – Using Vite’s Environment API aligns dev and prod pipelines and allows running multiple environments from a single dev server.
-The SSR environment defines its own build config and runner; the dev server uses `RunnableDevEnvironment` to import and hot-reload server code.
+The SSR environment defines its own build config and runner.
 - **Minimal dependencies** – Beyond Vite, Preact and Fastify, there are no extra libraries.
 Routing, data fetching and actions are implemented manually to keep the scaffold lean and instructive.

-## Customisation & Extensibility

-This scaffold is intentionally minimal.
-To extend it:

-- Add new pages in `app/routes/` following the naming conventions.
-- Implement more advanced routing (e.g., nested layouts) by enhancing `app/router.ts`.
-- Add client‑side navigation without page reloads by replacing the simple `location.reload()` in `entry-client.tsx` with a proper client router.
-- Integrate a database or API in `loader`/`action` functions to fetch or mutate data.
-- Adjust styling by editing `app/styles.css` or importing additional CSS files.
-Vite will bundle them automatically.

-For further performance or deployment targets (e.g., edge workers), explore Vite’s custom environment runners and adapt the SSR environment accordingly.

----
+### Environment Variables

+- `APP_URL`: Base URL used during SSR to resolve relative request URLs.
+Defaults to `http://localhost`.